 Reading W.P.
 Kinsella brought me to baseball and baseball has taught me to say, when faced with the minute and myriad hassles of life, “Well, it is what it is.”
 No matter what happens, there is always a game tomorrow, and there is always next season.

 One of the hallmarks of great writing, I think, is the impact it has on the reader’s life.
 A great story uplifts, edifies, inspires.
 W.P.
-Kinsella is one of my three favorite writers because reading his prose does all that for me.
+Kinsella is one of my three favorite writers because reading his prose does all of that for me.
 It has even inspired me to write in direct response to that inspiration.
-My novelette “Distance” was published first in Analog magazine, then anthologized last December in Future Games from Prime Books.
+My novelette “Distance” was published first in Analog magazine, then anthologized in December 2012 in Future Games from Prime Books.
 W.P.
 Kinsella is a character in “Distance” because two can play that abduct-a-writer-in-fiction game.

 “Can you say the word?”